-If you like to keep your smoothies lower in sugar, first pick your fruits from this great list.
+If you like to keep your smoothies lower in sugar, first pick your fruits from my list of low sugar fruits.
 Second, use water or unsweetened plant milk as your liquid base.
-I know smoothies with fruit juice are delicious... yet that adds a lot of fiberless sugar.
-Third, boost your smoothie with plant based protein powder.
-Make sure it's sugarless, and has both protein and healthy fat.
+I know smoothies with fruit juice are delicious… yet that adds a lot of fiberless sugar.
+Third, boost your smoothie with my protein powder recipe.
+Make sure it’s sugarless, and has both protein and healthy fat.

 I’ve got SO many berry smoothies because… well berries are delicious, smoothies are delicious, so why the heck not?!
 Here’s some recipe inspo for you: